On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 The second aspect highlighted by Bender\etal~\cite{Bender2021} is the quality of the training data.
 The authors highlight that the size of the training data does not guarantee diversity, data collected from the past can, by definition, capture how language evolves, and that there is a risk that models, therefore, capture and enforce existing biases.
 We did not systematically evaluate BERToverflow and seBERT for such biases.
 One aspect we found regardless is that ``women'' was not in the dictionary of seBERT.
-Thus, we can be quite sure, even without an in depth consideration, that there is at least a severe gender bias within the data, and, consequently, within seBERT.
+Thus, we can be quite sure, even without an in depth consideration that there is at least a severe gender bias within the data, and, consequently, within seBERT.
 Since BERToverflow was trained on less, but similar data, we believe that there should be a similar gender bias.
 We cannot comment on other biases, e.g., racial bias or similar.
+We also note that we cannot exclude that men is only included in the seBERT vocabulary because it is polysemous (man page).
 Tasks like NER or classification of bugs should not be affected by such biases and can safely be used.
 Tasks where bias is be relevant, e.g., sentiment mining of developers, the development of chat bots or automated answering of SE questions should only be conducted after a detailed consideration of such ethical considerations.
 For tasks where the impact of bias is unclear, e.g., the summarizing existing texts within the SE domain, could possibly be used but we still recommend to at least conduct a basic check for such biases.

 The third aspect that Bender\etal~\cite{Bender2021} consider is that time may be better spent than on the exploration of ever larger language models.
 When we transfer this to our work, this means that SE researchers should not invest too much effort into the development of NLP models for the SE domain, but rather focus on the SE data and use cases.
 For us, this means that we should only provide SE domain models, when machine-learning driven NLP research has major advances, instead of, e.g., trying to directly find new transformer architectures for SE benchmarks with SE data.
 Currently, it seems like the SE community is already using such an approach, as there are only few domain specific models and they are all re-using architectures that were developed by researchers for the general domain (see Section~\ref{sec:related-work}).